brooks-eco/scaling-framework/README.md

 In landscape ecology, **scale** refers to both the spatial extent (how large an area) and the resolution (how fine the detail) of ecological observations.

-Ecological systems often exhibit **hierarchical organization**, where smaller units nest within larger ones:
+Ecological systems often exhibit hierarchical organization, where smaller units nest within larger ones:

 ```text
 Individual Wetlands → River Reaches → Sub-catchments → Catchments → Bioregions
     (Fine scale)                                                    (Broad scale)
 ```

-Issues of scale complicate the study and management of natural systems because:
+Issues of scale complicate the study and management of natural systems where:

 1. **Ecological processes operate at multiple scales simultaneously**
    - Individual organisms respond to local habitat conditions